cran/testCompareR/README.md

 This data frame can be combined with other data frames to produce a master data frame ready for analysis.

-If you have any ideas about additional functionalities that you think should be added, please get in touch or, better still, make a pull request and see what you can do with the code.
+If you have any ideas about additional functionality that you think should be added, please get in touch or, better still, make a pull request and see what you can do with the code.

 ## Contributors

+The idea for this package was conceived and developed by Kyle Wilson.

-This project was helped greatly by Marc Henrion [GitHub](https://github.com/gitMarcH/).
+The project was helped greatly by Marc Henrion [GitHub](https://github.com/gitMarcH/).

 Additionally, the statistical methods underlying this package and the source code upon which it is based are provided by José Antonio Roldán Nofuentes.
 If you use the package, please consider referencing his paper when describing your statistical methods.
 The paper is available [here](https://doi.org/10.1186/s12874-020-00988-y).

 ## License

-This work is licensed under the General Public License v2.0 (1999).
+This work is licensed under the General Public License v3.0 (2007).
 See LICENSE.md for more details.

 ## References